clpo13/OCR4wikisource/INSTALL.md

 INSTALL
 =======

-Just run the below command
+On Debian or Ubuntu, just run the below command

 ```bash
 bash ./setup.sh